-What truck and lorry drivers from the UK may need to do to drive in the EU and EEA when the UK leaves the EU on 12 April 2019.
+What truck and lorry drivers from the UK may need to do to drive in the EU and EEA if the UK leaves the EU without a deal on 31 October 2019.

 Requirements for UK goods vehicle drivers driving abroad

-If the UK leaves the EU without a deal, UK lorry and truck drivers may also need an international driving permit (IDP) to drive in the EU and EEA.
+If the UK leaves the EU without a deal, you will need extra documentation to drive a lorry or a truck in the EU and EEA.

 Some of these requirements may change depending on the terms that the UK leaves the EU.
 Bookmark and revisit this web page or sign up for email alerts to stay up to date.